-- It will open the Shared Workspace Settings: popup dialog, you can select different derived data location in the Derived Data drop down list.
-The value can be Default Location, Workspace-relative Location and Custom Location.
+- It will open the Shared Workspace Settings popup dialog, you can select different derived data locations in the Derived Data drop-down list.
+The value can be Default Location, Workspace-relative Location, and Custom Location.

 - If you click the Advanced… button, it will popup the workspace Build Location configuration dialog as below.
-It is similar with the Xcode default build location settings dialog.
-The only different is that it has a Xcode Default radio button, if you choose this radio button, the Xcode workspace will use Xcode default build location settings.
+It is similar to the Xcode default build location settings dialog.
+The only difference is that it has an Xcode Default radio button, if you choose this radio button, the Xcode workspace will use Xcode default build location settings.

 1.3 How To Set Xcode Project Build Directory.

-You can also set Xcode build directory location by each project follow below steps.
+You can also set Xcode build directory location for each project follows the below steps.

 - Click File —> Project Settings… menu item at top menu bar.

-- In the popup Shared Project Settings: dialog, the Derived Data drop down list contains three item, the second item is Project-relative Location.
-Others are similar with Shared Workspace Settings dialog.
+- In the popup Shared Project Settings dialog, the Derived Data drop-down list contains three items, the second item is Project-relative Location.
+Others are similar to the Shared Workspace Settings dialog.

-- When you click the Advanced… button, it will popup the project build location dialog, the content of that dialog is similar with workspace build location dialog.
+- When you click the Advanced… button, it will popup the project build location dialog, the content of that dialog is similar to the workspace build location dialog.

 2. How To Get Current Build Output Directory In Xcode.

-When you click Product —> Build menu item in Xcode top menu bar to build your project, it will save the target binary file in the build location directory that you selected.
-And you can see the binary file in Xcode project navigator pane beneath Products item like below.
+- When you click Product —> Build menu item in Xcode top menu bar to build your project, it will save the target binary file in the build location directory that you selected.
+And you can see the binary file in the Xcode project navigator pane beneath the Products item.
 In this example, the binary file is the red color name .app file under Products item.

-Please note, if the app binary file name is red color, that means the build is not complete successfully, then you can not open it’s location directory in mac Finder.
+- Please note, if the app binary file name is red color, that means the build is not complete successfully, then you can not open it’s location directory in mac Finder.
 So you should first make sure the build is complete successfully.
-When the .app binary file name is not red color, that means the build is success.
+When the .app binary file name is not in red color, that means the build is successful.